Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- The righty last pitched on Saturday against the Colorado Rockies, when he threw six innings, allowing two earned runs while giving up six hits.
+- The righty's last time out came on Sunday against the Colorado Rockies, when he tossed 5 2/3 innings, surrendering three earned runs while giving up seven hits.

-- The 26-year-old has amassed an ERA of 3.03, with 8.8 strikeouts per nine innings, in 24 games this season.
-Opponents have a .226 batting average against him.
+- In 24 games this season, the 27-year-old has amassed a 4.73 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .276 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.